 Having these big major categories makes it easy for me to quickly calculate the percentage of my income that is going towards wants and needs.
 Sometimes this isn’t so good if I notice that the Fun category is over its budget.
 But sometimes this is good because it means that I can fund my Fun category and spend it without feeling guilty knowing I am meeting my Tax, Savings and Living expenses goals.
 I have actually created a separate category called “Oops I Spent Too Much” that I budget a little into each month so that if I do go over in any one category I can steal those dollars without guilt.

-// My savings weren’t really savings because I dipped back in for True Expenses.
+My savings weren’t really savings because I dipped back in for True Expenses.
 This is one of the biggest lessons that YNAB has taught me.
 There are a lot of things that I pay for once a year: my gym membership (I get a free month by doing this), my auto insurance (I think I get a 10% discount), etc. I’m saving a lot of money by paying for these once a year, but I have to remember when these big expenses come up and to plan for them.
 I have a lot of these once-a-year-guys, and I used to pay for them out of savings.
-My savings each month would look higher than they really were but I’d take money back out of savings to pay for these bigger one-time expenses, so my savings account was going up and down in kind of a two-steps-forward-one-step-back effect.
+My savings each month would look falsely high before I’d take money back out of savings to pay for these bigger one-time expenses.
+My savings account was going up and down in kind of a two-steps-forward-one-step-back effect.

 YNAB accounts for these True expenses by having that money accumulate throughout the year.
-Essentially you are saving it, but it just accumulates in your checking account so that when it’s time to pay for something you have the funds ready to roll.
-I love writing a check for something big and feeling like it’s free because I already set aside that money in the months prior.
-I have all of my categories organized with a notes section for each on how much I need to budget each month to meet that goal.
-(For example: $600 for car insurance due in August should be $50 a month saved until then).
-The first year you do this there is more planning because you might have a bigger bill due in less than 12 months time, so you have to figure out how much to budget to “catch up” to that savings goal, but after a year, this should be so easy to do!
+Funds accumulate in your account so that when it’s time to pay you have the money ready to roll.
+The first year you do this there is more planning because you might have a bigger bill due in less than 12 months time.
+You have to figure out how much to budget to “catch up” to that savings goal.
+But after a year, this should be so easy to do!

-From my experience, YNAB takes a little getting used to and the first month or two is a little tricky, but once you get a feel for how this budgeting tool can work for your lifestyle, it gets better and better.
+From my experience, YNAB takes a little getting used to and the first month or two is a little tricky.
+I recommend watching this YNAB video on how to set up your budget.
+Once you get a feel for how this app works for your lifestyle, it gets better and better.
 You might need to re-think how you do your budget math and change some of your systems to get the program to work for you, but in time, it really will be life changing.
 Give it a free try!